-Of those, 29 have received different types of either innovation support or have been assisted with expert research.
+Of these, 29 have received different types of either innovation support or have been assisted with expert research.

-Of the 29, 12 have received our standard package of support under ERDF which is a minimum of 12 hours support and they have come from the following areas:
+Of the 29, 12 have received our standard package of support under ERDF which is a minimum of 12 hours support.
+They have come from the following areas:

 - Renewable Energy – 2 companies

 - Software/Geospatial – 5 companies

 - Waste – 2 companies

 To date we have delivered the following (please note, due to privacy we are unable to provide company names):